lazear/types-and-programming-languages/system_fw/README.md

+# System Fω

+This is an implementation (mostly of just the type system) of the higher-order polymorphic lambda calculus with explicit typing.
+This allows us to express functions with impredicative arguments, and we can emulate Haskell style typeclasses using functors over existential types (akin to 1ML) - something not expressible in Standard ML.

 #### References
 I've included some selected references on implementing System Fw, particularly with respect to the addition of recursive types (System F omega-mu):